Understanding payroll tax variances and adjustments

 Was I notified about this variance debit/refund?

 Yes.
-When a debit is initiated, Check automatically sends a receipt via email to the registered Admin of your Check account.
+When a debit is initiated, Check Technologies automatically sends a receipt via email to the registered Admin of your Check Technologies account.
 Please note that this email receipt is sent as the debit is being processed, not before.

 How do I read the bank code on my statement?